 The Icelandic University of Education merged with The University of Iceland in 2008, forming one of its schools, The School of Education (University of Iceland, 2010).
 The Icelandic University of Education provided vocational education in the field of teacher training in 2001-2007, but now all programmes of the University of Iceland are classified as academic.
 However, The Institute of Continuing Education - University of Iceland (Endurmenntun Háskóla Íslands, 2012) established in 1983, provides around 400 short courses and study programmes on an annual basis, some of which are vocational.
-As they fall within the area of continuing education they are excluded in the statistics.
-The Institute of Continuing Education engages various professional bodies in the planning of its activities.
+As they fall within the area of continuing Education engages various professional bodies in the planning of its activities.